ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

         BAR.
 It can not distinguish CXLMEM vs PCIE BAR.
 It does not have source filter and counts traffic from any source.

+      - NV-DLink PMU:

+        Use the incoming events to count read traffic from all sources.

     * Any memory of Socket B:

       - UCF PMU: source filter = src_loc_cpu, destination filter = dst_loc_rem

+      - NV-CLink PMU:

+        Use the outgoing events to count read/write traffic from all local sources.

   * Traffic from any non-CPU device of Socket A (i.e GPU or PCIE device) to following memory types: